misiektoja/spotify_profile_monitor/docs/testing.md

 - Keep everything offline.
 If a code path needs network access, stub it with `monkeypatch` rather than skipping the test.
 - Restore module-level globals you change.
 Tests share one imported module, so a leaked global affects whatever runs next.
-- Put disposable artifacts under `local/`, never in the repository root or the system temp directory.
+- Write disposable artifacts to pytest's `tmp_path` or to the gitignored `local/` directory the existing tests use.
+Do not leave them in the repository root.
 - Never use a real cookie, Protobuf login file, OAuth client secret, SMTP password or webhook URL.